AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 # Introduction
 This is an addon for using [ComfyUI](https://github.com/comfyanonymous/ComfyUI) in Blender.

-It will convert ComfyUI nodes into Blender nodes, letting you use ComfyUI inside Blender without having to switch between programs.
+ComfyUI : It will convert ComfyUI nodes into Blender nodes, letting you use ComfyUI inside Blender without having to switch between programs.

+Blender : Based on ComfyUI, you can directly generate AI full angle materials, use cameras as real-time input sources, and combine with other ComfyUI custom nodes to achieve functions such as AI animation interpolation and style transfer.

-## Upcoming Release(2024.12.12)
+## Features
+- 【New】AI material creation and [texture baking](https://github.com/AIGODLIKE/EasyBakeNode)

 https://github.com/user-attachments/assets/564667d4-588e-47ca-9a28-d983b1f30bd2

 https://github.com/user-attachments/assets/888fca0b-b081-496c-9837-7ff18264519f

-## Features

 - Converts ComfyUI nodes to Blender nodes
 - Editable launch arguments in the addon's preferences, or just connect to a running ComfyUI process
 - Adds some special Blender nodes like camera input or compositing data